310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 But even Sora has been adapting to this earth with the help of kind people.

-You’re handy and can do anything, so Sora is sure that you can get used to this earth, too—even more smoothly than Sora does.
+You’re handy and can do anything, so Sora is sure that you can get used to this earth, too — even more smoothly than Sora does.

 So don’t be so stubborn, don’t shut your heart inside… You should show your real color to everyone, Hina-chan.

-No one will say it’s an ugly color.
+No one will say it’s a creepy color.
 {% endbubble %}

 {% bubble Hinata %}
-Didn’t I just tell you?
+Didn’t I *just* tell you?
 I’ve heard that kinda advice so much already that I’m tired of it!

 I’m fine!
-If you won’t believe me then I’ll do *this* to you!
+If you won’t believe me, then I’ll do *this* to you!
 {% endbubble %}

 {% bubble Sora %}
-Wha-Waah!?
+Wha—Waah!?
 Hina-chan, don’t spin around~!
 Sora’s eyes are twirling!
 {% endbubble %}

 ## Chapter 2

 {% bubble Sora %}
-<th>(Gosh, Hina-chan… You’re always trying to fool Sora by force.
+<th>(…Gosh, Hina-chan.
+You’re always trying to fool Sora by force.
 Sora can't really do things as well as Shisho and Senpai do it, huh~?)</th>

 <th>(Accurately using magic and leading someone just a little closer to a happier direction… That's easier said than done.
 It's still tricky for Sora.)</th>

-<th>(…Even if Sora is still a novice, the world is brimming with magic.
+<th>(But even if Sora is still a novice, the world is brimming with magic.
 If Sora's power isn't enough for this, then Sora will rely on power from the people around him.)</th>

 Look, Hina-chan, look!
 There’s a big thing moving around in that water tank~!
 {% endbubble %}